Winter getaways within easy reach of the USA

 Madrugada Verde/Shutterstock

-The Irish capital is perennially popular with American travellers, the pull of its medieval streets, breweries and rousing folk music too much fun to resist.
+The Irish capital is perennially popular with American travellers, the pull of its medieval streets, breweries and rousing folk music too much to resist.
 Learn about Dublin's fierce history in its many museums, from battles with the British at Dublin Castle to EPIC The Irish Emigration Museum, where you'll see just how much Irish emigrants made their cultural mark on the countries they settled in the 19th and 20th centuries.
-Don't forget to do a tour of the Guinness Storehouse to taste Ireland's favourite beverage, then go in search of craic on the lively streets of Temple Bar.
+Don't forget to do a tour of the Guinness Storehouse to taste Ireland's favourite beverage, then go in search of craic on Temple Bar.

 Rouselle Xavier/Shutterstock

-...and the Wicklow Mountains
+Dublin: for the Wicklow Mountains